Hachijō-jima: A historical mystery

 There is a small mystery regarding the history of Hachijō-jima, of potential significance to the history of women's rights.
-Etsu Inagaki Sugimoto, a well known autobiographer from the early 20th Century states in A Daughter Of The Samurai that the island was commonly known in Japan during her childhood for being a place where standard gender roles were reversed; women did heavy field work and "made laws", and men tended the home and children.
-The mystery comes from the fact that no other current source mentions this today.
+Etsu Inagaki Sugimoto, a well known autobiographer from the early 20th century, states in A Daughter of the Samurai that the island was commonly known in Japan during her childhood for being a place where standard gender roles were reversed; women did heavy field work and "made laws", and men tended the home and children.
+The mystery is that no other source mentions this.
 A brief quote to illustrate the significance of the information: